llamafolio/llamafolio-api/docs/contributing.md

 1. **Your protocol must be [listed on DeFiLlama](https://docs.llama.fi/list-your-project/submit-a-project) before proceeding**
 2. Take a few minutes to review existing adapters
-3. Copy the adapter_template and rename the folder with your project name
+3. Scaffold your adapter with `pnpm run create-adapter {defillama-id}`
 4. Retrieve all contracts holding users' funds in the `getContracts()` method
 5. Retrieve all balances in the `getBalances()` method of the adapter
 6. Be sure to use multicall when possible, LlamaFolio runs thousands of adapters and it is important they run as quickly as possible